mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/troubleshooting/tools-and-techniques/index.md

 ## Verify system prerequisites

 Running Kubernetes with Konvoy requires some specific system configurations on each machine.
-This command validates those requirements:
+The following command validates those requirements:

 ```bash
 konvoy check preflight
 ```

-Preflight checks target the underlying infrastructure, and its viablilty for hosting a Kubernetes cluster.
+Preflight checks target the underlying infrastructure, and its viability for hosting a Kubernetes cluster.
-These checks can help isolate and identify underlying problems that would effect Kubernetes, but may not be directly apparent in Kubernetes API.
+These checks can help isolate and identify underlying problems that would affect Kubernetes but may not be directly apparent in Kubernetes API.

-Some of the requirements it validates:
+A few of the requirements preflight checks validates:

 - The machine is reachable by SSH, and has a suitable SSH configuration
 - A suitable version of Python is installed